-- (17) REGIONAL SHOPPING CENTER: the regional shopping center is designed to provide a large concentration of comparison shopping needs for persons residing in a densely settled urban area.
+- (20) REGIONAL SHOPPING CENTER: the regional shopping center is designed to provide a large concentration of comparison shopping needs for persons residing in a densely settled urban area.
 The regional shopping center shall provide shopping goods, general merchandise, apparel, furniture and home furnishings in full depth and variety.
 The regional shopping center will contain a minimum of three hundred thousand (300,000) gross square feet (27,900 square meters) of commercial building area and will include at least one (1) department store.
-(Amended Ordinance 1331 2/10/92) - (18) REGISTRY IDENTIFICATION CARD: A document issued by the department that identifies a person as a registered qualifying patient or registered primary caregiver.
-(Amended Ordinance 1637 4/5/15)
+(Amended - Ordinance 1331 -2/10/92) - (21) REGISTRY IDENTIFICATION CARD: A document issued by the department that identifies a person as a registered qualifying patient or registered primary caregiver.
+(Amended Ordinance 1637 4/5/15) - (22) REGULARLY: In the context of "regularly features," "regularly shown" or similar contexts in this chapter, means a consistent or substantial course of conduct, such that the films or performances exhibited constitute a substantial portion of the films or performances offered as a part of the ongoing business of the sexually oriented business.
+(Amended - Ordinance 1707 - 9/26/19)

-(19) RESTAURANTS:
+(23) RESTAURANTS:

 - (a) DINING ROOM; a structure which is maintained, operated, and advertised or held out to the public as a place where food and beverage are served, and consumed, primarily within the structure.
 Such food and beverage are served primarily in non-disposable (reusable by the restaurant) containers. - (b) DRIVE-IN RESTAURANT: a drive-in restaurant is any establishment where food, frozen dessert, and/or beverages are served to customers while seated in their motor vehicles upon the premises.
 It shall also include any establishment where the customers may serve themselves and are permitted to consume food and beverages in a motor vehicle parked on the premises or at other facilities which are provided for the use of the patron for the purpose of consumption and which are located outside of the building or structures. - (c) FAST FOOD RESTAURANT: a structure which is maintained, operated, and advertised or held out to the public as a place where food, beverage, and/or desserts are served to customers from a serving counter in disposable (not reusable by restaurant) containers or wrappers.
 Such food, beverage, and/or desserts may be consumed: inside the building; outside, at facilities provided; or "carried out" for consumption off the premises. - (d) CARRYOUT RESTAURANT: a structure which is maintained, operated, and/or advertised or held out to the public as a place where food, beverage, and/or desserts are served in disposable containers or wrappers from a serving counter for consumption exclusively off the premises. - (e) BAR/LOUNGE: a structure or part of a structure designed, maintained, and operated primarily for the dispensing of alcoholic beverages.
 The selling of food and/or snacks may also be permitted.
 If the bar/lounge area is part of a larger dining facility, it shall be defined as that part of the structure so designated and/or operated. - (f) Outside Dining: Seasonal outside dining is permitted in conjunction with the above uses when the use complies with the following conditions.
 (Amended Ordinance 1430 9/24/98) - 1.
-Seasonal outside dining, for the purposes of this chapter, will be defined as beginning on the first day of May through the last day of October. - 2.
-The hours of operation for outside dining will be consistent with the hours of operation of the inside restaurant, with the exception of
+Seasonal outside dining, for the purposes of this chapter, will be defined as beginning on the first day of May through the last day of